 - Assuring that the information products produced by the organization will create value for the customers who use them.

-The Information Quality (IQ) Graduate Program at the University of Arkansas at Little Rock is designed to prepare students to pursue a variety of IQ careers such as Chief Data Officer, Information Quality Manager, Director of Data Governance, Data Steward, Information Quality Analyst, and Data Scientist, or to pursue doctoral-level graduate studies in preparation for information quality research and instructional roles.
+The Information Quality (IQ) Graduate Program at the University of Arkansas at Little Rock (UA Little Rock) is designed to prepare students to pursue a variety of IQ careers such as Chief Data Officer, Information Quality Manager, Director of Data Governance, Data Steward, Information Quality Analyst, and Data Scientist, or to pursue doctoral-level graduate studies in preparation for information quality research and instructional roles.

 - Are able to strategically manage enterprise data and information assets to achieve business goals, create business value, and gain competitive advantage